area9innovation/fast/mini/readme.md

 	-> This file is read by Mini if changed
 	-> This is parsed by a Gringo parser for Flow
-	-> This results in a bunch of Forth commands evaluated in Mini -> This leads to commands that set definitions of ids in Mini -> Thus, we build the AST for the parsed program in the exp language -> These definitions are typed by the type inference and checker in topological order -> We run optimizations of the AST
+	-> This results in a bunch of Forth commands evaluated in Mini -> This leads to commands that set definitions of ids in Mini (declarations, unprocessedAnnotations) -> Thus, we build the AST for the parsed program in the exp language (MiniPopFile updates annotations) -> These definitions are typed by the type inference and checker in topological order -> We run optimizations of the AST
 	-> We lower the AST to BProgram for the backends